About the Host School

 About the A Level & IB Centre

 NFLS A Level Centre was opened in 2006 and has offered the IB Diploma from 2012.
-NFLS also offers IGCSE courses in the first year of what is a three-year programme, leading to successful completion of CIE A levels.
-NFLS currently has 560 students enrolled, supported by 30 foreign teaching staff, 15 Chinese staff who work as tutors and classroom teachers, a large college counseling department and a fully qualified librarian.
-Education provision is also assisted with the help of a full complement of Chinese office staff and 2 lab technicians.
+There are nearly 320 students in the Centre and over 30 expatriate staff.
+We also have15 Chinese staff working as tutors and classroom teachers, a large college counseling department and a fully qualified librarian.
+Education provision is also assisted with the help of 2 lab technicians.

 Key benefits include working with a great team of talented foreign and Chinese staff.
 Students are very amenable, intelligent and cooperative.
-Nanjing itself is a very livable city, not with the bright lights of Shanghai, but pleasant with interesting, historical sights and is easy to get around.
-It is hot and humid in summer and rather cold in winter.
+Nanjing itself is a very livable city and a very pleasant place for work and leisure, although it can get blisteringly hot in summer and very cold in winter.
+If you get fed up with this city, (with its many shops, restaurants, parks, lakes and mountain!) you can get to Shanghai in just over the hour by fast train, and not spend a fortune doing so.

 The more you are willing to be a part of the community, the more you will enjoy this place.
 People are friendly and helpful in the extreme.
-There is a quality gym and 50m indoor pool nearby and the school is closeto the city centre.
-Busses stop at the door and taxis are plentiful and cheap.
+There is a quality gym and 50m indoor pool nearby and the school is close to the city centre.

 The city's history is diverse and fascinating.
 There are a wide range of museums and historical sites dating back to the Ming dynasty.
 Further information can be found at: